google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 # Autoplay Policy Changes {: .page-title }

-Caution: The Autoplay Policy launched in M66 Stable for audio and video elements and is effectively blocking roughly half of unwanted media autoplays in Chrome.
+Note: The Autoplay Policy launched in M66 Stable for audio and video elements and is effectively blocking roughly half of unwanted media autoplays in Chrome.
 For the Web Audio API, the autoplay policy will launch in M70.
 This affects web games, some WebRTC applications, and other web pages using audio